Protoporphyrins, Fractionation, Washed Erythrocytes

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

--Iron deficiency anemia (the most common cause of elevated zinc protoporphyrin)
+-Iron deficiency anemia, the most common cause of increased total RBC protoporphyrin

--Chronic intoxication by heavy metals (ie, lead) or various organic chemicals
+-Chronic intoxication by heavy metals (primarily lead) or various organic chemicals

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances